22soulfan/WhirlyOS/README.md

   OpenMyriad is a WhirlyOS alternative and inspired by Soul(2020).
 Users can choose during installation a minimal install or a full install.
 Also an alternative to Tiny11 and Windows 11.

+## Attempts on WhirlyOS

+I made attempts to use other Debian-based distros like ZorinOS.

 ## License